Login

 Work butter into dry ingredients with your wooden spoon, then hands by pressing while twisting until all butter cubes are smashed and the flour is damp.
 Alternatively, use a bread mixer.
 (Tip: This much preparation can be done in advance and refrigerated.)

 Whip buttermilk with a whisk until it forms peaks.
-(Tips: If you do not have buttermilk, add 2 tsp apple cider vinegar to whole milk and let set for 5 minutes. a manual whip is easier within a narrow container like a measuring cup, as it confines the vortex—or use an immersion blender.)
+(Tips: If you do not have buttermilk, add 2 tsp apple cider vinegar to whole milk and let it set for 5 minutes.
+A manual whip is easier within a narrow container like a measuring cup, as it confines the vortex—or use an immersion blender.)

 Pour up to 3/4 cup of whipped milk over dry ingredients, preserving the rest for later, and stir with a wooden spoon until all of it begins to form a dough.
 The dough should not be so moist that it sticks to your hands.

-Working quickly, form dough into a ball.
+Working quickly, form the dough into a ball.
 While blending, fold and flatten a few times.
 Set aside about 30 percent of the dough.

 Lightly sprinkle flour on wax paper.
 Then sprinkle the top with flour and flatten the bulk of the dough roughly with fingertips (not a rolling pin).
 Fold the wax paper over the dough and refrigerate while preparing the second layer.

-Mix cheddar flavor ingredients with remaining dough, saving a few tablespoons of cheddar for later.
+Mix cheddar flavor ingredients with the remaining dough, saving a few tablespoons of cheddar for later.
 While blending, fold and flatten a few times.
 (Tip: Fresh cheddar is better than pre-shredded.
 A quality cheese imparts the most flavor.)

 Lightly sprinkle flour on wax paper.
 Then flatten the cheddar dough roughly with your fingertips.

-Preheat oven to 390°F (200°C) and clean area while dough is chilling.
+Preheat the oven to 390°F (200°C) and clean the area while the dough is chilling.

 Remove cold basic biscuit dough from the refrigerator and brush with milk.
 Lightly sprinkle with shredded cheese.